Hive Mind (book)

 Hive Mind: How Your Nation's IQ Matters So Much More Than Your Own is a book by Garett Jones, published in 2015 by Stanford University Press.
-It explores the science behind the financial payoff of high Individual IQ and the related impact of thinking like a group.
-The book claims that a nation's average IQ is multiple times more important for the nation's prosperity than an individual's IQ is important for their overall prosperity.
-The logic is that collective IQ non-linearly improves a country's fortunes via multiple channels, such as better institutions, etc.
+It explores the relationship between individual IQ, national average IQ and economic prosperity.
+The book argues that a nation's average IQ is more strongly associated with the nation's prosperity than an individual's IQ is with their income.
+Jones argues that higher average IQ improves a country's fortunes via multiple channels, such as better institutions.